svenaoki/CNN-PyTorch-React/README.md

 ## What this repo is about?
 This repo originated from the objective to create a CNN using PyTorch and hosting it on Flask.
-I would hate the idea of creating a frontend in Flask and some akward HTML, so I connect the model with ReactJS.
+But I would hate the idea of creating a frontend in Flask as well plus some akward HTML.
+Therefore I link the model with a ReactJS application.
-People who would like to use the repo should therefore know a little bit of Javascript.
+People who would like to use the repo should therefore know a little bit of Javascript, but I can ensure you while it is a bit of a steep learning curve it becomes much more intuitiv after a while.
 Since this is just a fun project, I do not intend to spend much time on it - maybe a couple of evening so roughly 5-6 hours.